 We recognize that signing up to take part in one of our overseas challenges, is both a wonderful and generous act, but also a significant responsibility.
 We work closely with all of the participants to support their fundraising, and help them meet their fundraising commitment to the charity.

 When fundraisers sign up to take part in one of our events, they must agree to our Terms and Conditions and associated Representative Rules.
 The relevant parts of these Terms and Conditions and Representative Rules are as follows:

 3.2.
-Should the participant, for whatever reason, not take part in their chosen event, all monies collected by the Participant by way of fundraising should be forwarded to Dig Deep Challenges Ltd. or returned to donors.
-Any fundraising money already submitted to Dig Deep Challenges Ltd. prior to the decision is not refundable and is considered to be a gift made to the Charity, unless it was specified as a contribution towards the costs of the trip when the payment was made.
+Should the participant, for whatever reason, not take part in their chosen event, all monies collected by the Participant by way of fundraising should be forwarded to the Event Organiser, or returned to donors.
+Any fundraising money already submitted to the Event Organiser prior to the decision is not refundable and is considered to be a gift made to the Charity, unless it was specified as a contribution towards the costs of the trip when the payment was made.